tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-12-aws-developing-with-amazon-s3.markdown

 Object key naming tips:

 * Use prefixes and `/` (or other delimiters) to logically group your objects.
 For example, `prog/java/arrays.html`.
 There is no hierarchy of objects (e.g., folder) or nested buckets in S3.
+  * However, the Amazon S3 console supports the [folder concept](http://docs.aws.amazon.com/AmazonS3/latest/UG/FolderOperations.html) for convenience and usability.
+Amazon S3 does this by using key name prefixes for objects.
 * For performance and scalability, consider using hash as the outermost prefix, in addition to other logical grouping prefixes.
 See "Programming Considerations" section below.

 ### Operations on Objects